ajsmith607/memills/content/family-of-edward-hallock-mills/brookton/good-templars.md

 ## References and Research Notes

 Substantial documentation on the rules, practices and early history of the Good Templars survives.
-This section primarily relies on the following sources, which will be referenced below according to the indicated abbreviation:

   - 1855, *Degree Book of the Independent Order of Good Templars*, W.J.
 Moses, Auburn NY.
   - 1869, *The History of the Independent Order of Good Templars* by I. Newton Peirce, Daughaday & Becker, Philadelphia PA.
   - 1875, *A Digest of the Laws, Decisions, Rules and Usages of the Independent Order of Good Templars with a Brief Treatise on Parliamentary Practice* by Simeon B. Chase, Garrigues Brothers, Philadelphia PA.
   - 1888, *The Good of the Order* by Simeon B. Chase and *History of the Independent Order of Good Templars* by S.D.
 Hastings, Press of the National Temperance Society and Publication House, NY.
+Both titles published as one volume.
   - 1888, *The Templar at Work* by Frank J. Sibley, e2, Press of the National Temperance Society and Publication House, NY.
   - 1894, *Ritual for Subordinate Lodges of the Independent Order of Good Templars* Published by Authority of the International Supreme Lodge.
   - 1895, *Secret Societies Illustrated*, Ezra A. Cook Publisher, Chicago IL.